-"I certify that the coursework that I have submitted is entirely my own unaided work, and that I have read and complied with the School's guidelines on plagiarism and referencing as set out in the School handbook.
+"I certify that the coursework that I have submitted is entirely my unaided work and that I have read and complied with the School's guidelines on plagiarism and referencing as set out in the School Handbook.

-I understand that the School may make use of plagiarism detection software and that my work may therefore be stored on a database which is accessible to other users of the same software."
+I understand that the School may make use of plagiarism detection software and that my work may, therefore, be stored in a database which is accessible to other users of the same software."